cwodtke/PersonalOkrTracker/PRD.md

 - Create subtasks under any parent task
 - Subtask properties:
   - Title (required, max 200 chars)
+  - Deadline (optional, date + time)
   - Status: Todo, Done
-  - Inherits assignment from parent task
+  - **Inherits assignment from parent task** (cannot be changed)
-- View subtasks in hierarchical structure
+- View subtasks in hierarchical structure with optional deadlines displayed
 - Mark parent task complete only when all subtasks done (optional enforcement)
 - Support up to 3 levels of nesting
+- Each subtask can have its own deadline independent of parent task
+- Subtask form does NOT show assignment fields (automatically inherits from parent)

+#### 3.4.3 Task Editing
+**Priority: P0 (Must Have)**

+**Requirements:**
+- Edit any task field after creation:
+  - Title
+  - Description
+  - Deadline
+  - **Assignment** (can reassign to different OKR, health metric, or Other)
+  - Status
+- Inline editing using the same form interface as task creation
+- Changes save immediately when form is submitted
+- Cancel option to discard changes
+- When editing a task, reassignment updates all future references
+- Subtasks cannot be reassigned (they always inherit parent assignment)

-#### 3.4.3 Task Viewing & Organization
+#### 3.4.4 Task Viewing & Organization
 **Priority: P0 (Must Have)**

 **Requirements:**